elestilo/el./contribution-guidelines/Core-Testing-Checklist.md

 _Code_

 1. Run PHPUnit - check for errors, particularly from installer.

-_Admin_
+2. Run e2e tests on a clean install with dummy data.

+_Admin checks_

-1. Activation (new install)
+1. Activation on a **new install**
+  1. Ensure wizard is triggered.
-  1. Run through wizard
+  2. Run through all wizard steps.
-2. Activation (existing install with content)
+2. Activation on an existing install.
-3. Navigate through all admin screens, incl. settings.
+3. Navigate through all admin screens, including all settings screens.
 4. Save settings.
+Ensure there are no errors.
-5. Enable some shipping methods.
+5. Enable/configure some shipping methods.
 6. Enable cheque gateway for testing.
-7. Create simple product.
+7. Create a new simple product.
-8. Create variable product
+8. Create a new variable product
-  1. Include global attribute.
+  1. Include a global attribute.
-  2. Include product attribute.
+  2. Include a new product attribute.

 _Frontend/Checkout_

+Whilst logged out:

 1. View shop page and paginated pages.
+Check display.
 Add to cart.
 2. View category archive.
+Check display.
 3. View single product (simple).
 Add to cart.
 4. View single product (variable).
 Add to cart.
 5. View cart page.
   1. Check items are displayed correctly.
-  2. Calc shipping.
+  2. Calculate shipping.
+Refresh.
+Do changes persist?
-  3. Inc/Dec item qty.
+  3. Increment/decrement item quantities and save.
   4. Proceed to checkout.
 6. Enter details and checkout with Cheque or BACS.
   1. Make a mistake - are errors shown?
   2. Place order.
   3. Are the details correct after order placed?
   4. Check order emails are received and working.

+Repeat the above after logging in, then:

-7. View account page.
+1. View account page.
 Is the order there?
-8. Go to order admin.
+2. Go to order admin.
 Is the order correct?
-9. Mark order completed.
-  1. Confirm emails are sent.
+3. Mark order completed.
+Confirm emails are sent.